- The Washington Times - Tuesday, October 28, 2025

 A version of this story appeared in the daily Threat Status newsletter from The Washington Times.
 Click here to receive Threat Status delivered directly to your inbox each weekday.

-SEOUL, South Korea — Newly appointed Japanese Prime Minister Sanae Takaichi and U.S. President Trump appear to have gotten along famously in their first meeting Tuesday in Japan.
+SEOUL, South Korea — Newly appointed Japanese Prime Minister Sanae Takaichi and President Trump appeared to get along famously in their first meeting Tuesday.

-Around their bilateral summit in Tokyo, the two inked a partnership deal on strategic materials and discussed Japanese nationals abducted by North Korea — a conservative touchstone in Tokyo.
-They also released some eagerly awaited details of a huge, but formerly vague, Japanese investment pledge in the U.S.
+At their bilateral summit in Tokyo, the two signed a partnership deal on strategic materials and discussed Japanese nationals abducted by North Korea, a conservative touchstone in Tokyo.
+They also released some eagerly awaited details of a huge but formerly vague Japanese investment pledge in the U.S.

 Ms. Takaichi said the bilateral partnership was entering “a golden era” and would become “the greatest alliance in the world.”

-There was less clarity on any tweaks to their bilateral alliance, which sees 50,000 U.S. troops stationed in-country
+There was less clarity on any tweaks to their bilateral alliance, with 50,000 U.S. troops stationed on the island nation.

-As it pumps up defense spending, Japan is starting to take delivery of some 400 long-range Tomahawk cruise missiles from Washington, a deal valued at $1.6 billion, as well as medium-range air-to-air missiles for its fleet of F35 stealth jets.
+As it pumps up defense spending, Japan is starting to take delivery of some 400 long-range Tomahawk cruise missiles from Washington, a deal valued at $1.6 billion, as well as medium-range air-to-air missiles for its fleet of F-35 stealth fighter jets.

 The leaders of the two democracies aligned against China signed a framework agreement to cooperate on critical minerals, including rare earths.

-Rare earths — in fact, widely stocked metals — are key components in communications, transport and defense technologies.
-Due to the environmental damage their extraction causes, the main global supplier is China, which monopolizes the sector with an approximately 70% global market share of mining and 90% of processing capacity.
+Rare earths are key components in communications, transport and defense technologies.
+Because extracting rare earth elements causes environmental damage, China is the main global supplier.
+It monopolizes the sector with an approximately 70% global market share of mining and 90% of processing capacity.

-As disputes between Beijing and democratic capitals have increased, rare earths have become a strategic supply-chain vulnerability for the Global North.
+As disputes between Beijing and democratic capitals have increased, rare earths have become a strategic supply chain vulnerability for the world’s industrialized countries.

 Japan offers lessons for nations seeking to slash their reliance.

-In 2010, following a territorial dispute off the Senkaku/Diaoyu islands, Beijing halted rare earth shipments to Tokyo.
+In 2010, after a territorial dispute off the Senkaku/Diaoyu Islands, Beijing halted rare earth shipments to Tokyo.
 Jolted, Japan and Japan Inc. responded by changing technologies, expanding stockpiles and investing in overseas, non-Chinese mines.

-According to the World Economic Forum, within 13 years, those steps resulted in Japan reducing its reliance on Chinese rare earths from 90% to 60%.
+According to the World Economic Forum, those steps reduced Japan’s reliance on Chinese rare earths from 90% to 60% within 13 years.

-Japan also discovered a massive underwater stash — estimated at 160 million to 230 million tons, per Science Adviser, a newsletter — of rare earths 18,000 feet deep in 2018.
-Test mining of the field off Minamitorishima, Japan’s eastern-most island territory, is anticipated in 2026, with extraction in 2027.
+Japan also discovered a massive underwater stash — estimated at 160 million to 230 million tons, per the Science Adviser newsletter — of rare earths 18,000 feet deep in 2018.
+Test mining of the field off Minamitorishima, Japan’s easternmost island territory, is anticipated in 2026, with extraction in 2027.

-If as large as estimated, the find could feasibly become a major global stockpile, though how much that would cut into China’s near-monopoly is, as yet, unclear.
+If as large as estimated, the find could feasibly become a major global stockpile, though how much that would cut into China’s near-monopoly is unclear.

 Later in the day, some details emerged on a $550 investment pledge for the U.S. that Japan made earlier this year amid bilateral tariff negotiations.

-According to a fact sheet released by the White House, the largest part of the package, up to $332 billion, will be in energy infrastructure, while as much as $75 billion will go into the artificial intelligence sector.
+According to a fact sheet released by the White House, the largest part of the package, up to $332 billion, will be in energy infrastructure.
+As much as $75 billion will go into the artificial intelligence sector.
 Smaller sums will go into infrastructure and shipbuilding.

 The fact sheet called Mr. Trump, who has focused on the auto sector, the “Dealmaker in Chief.”

-It said Toyota would export cars made at its U.S. plants to Japan and also open its distribution system in the country to U.S.-made cars.
+It said Toyota would export vehicles made at its U.S. plants to Japan and open Japan’s distribution system to U.S.-made cars.

 Moreover, Japan agreed to buy “record” amounts of U.S. energy.